-Reality memory usage is difficult to predict, but as a rough sizing guide use 128Mb for the system and then 2Mb to 6Mb per user, depending on type of user and application.
+Reality memory usage is difficult to predict, but as a rough sizing guide use 128 Mb for the system and then 2-6 Mb per user, depending on type of user and application.
 Performance problems are generally caused by lack of memory.
 If the server is not dedicated to Reality then other application memory requirements must be added to this.